3ziye/put-file/CONTRIBUTING.md

 - Submitting an issue on GitHub
 - Contacting project maintainers

-Thank you for your support and contributions to the GoStaticServe project!
+Thank you for your support and contributions to the put-file project!